-In this policy, “we”, “us” or “Heartland” refers to Heartland Australia Group Pty Limited ACN 604 859 752, ASF Custodians Pty Ltd ACN 106 822 780 and Australian Seniors Finance Pty Ltd ACN 108 875 636 and related bodies corporate (as that term is defined in the Corporations Act 2001 (Cth)), successors, assigns, agents and associates, and “personal information” has the meaning set out in the Privacy Act 1988 (Cth) (“Privacy Act”).
+In this policy, “we”, “us” or “Heartland” refers to Heartland Australia Group Pty Limited ACN 604 859 752, ASF Custodians Pty Ltd ACN 106 822 780 and Australian Seniors Finance Pty Ltd ACN 108 875 636 and related bodies corporate (as that term is defined in the Corporations Act 2001 (Cth) , and “personal information” has the meaning set out in the Privacy Act 1988 (Cth) (“Privacy Act”).

 2. What types of personal information do we collect?

-Personal information is information that identifies you or from which your identity is apparent or can reasonably be worked out.
+Personal information is information about you that identifies you or from which your identity is apparent or can reasonably be worked out.
 It can include an opinion and does not necessarily need to include your name.

 This can include details of any finance that you have available, your history in repaying credit and other information that credit providers use to assess eligibility.
 Section 6 below contains further information about credit information.

-The kinds of personal information we are allowed to obtain about you and the manner in which we collect, maintain and protect your personal information, are primarily governed by the Privacy Act and the Australian Privacy Principles (APPs).
+The kinds of personal information we are allowed to obtain about you, and the manner in which we collect, maintain and protect your personal information, are primarily governed by the Privacy Act and the Australian Privacy Principles (APPs) under that Act.

 In addition, before we are able to provide you with financial products or services, the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (“AML/CTF Act”) requires us to collect information about you in order to verify your identity.
 This information may also be provided to a credit reporting body for verification, or to third parties for the purposes of fraud prevention, Anti-Money Laundering and Counter-Terrorism Financing checks as required by law, and identify verification.
 Section 7 below contains further information about the collection and verification of identification information.

 The types of personal information we collect about you depends on the circumstances in which the information is collected.
 Such information may include: